eshrinivasan/phoenix-microfrontend/README.md

 npm run start

-Access  http://localhost:3000/ to see 2 app links on the side bar One react app and One openui5 app
+Access  http://localhost:3000/ to see 3 app links on the side bar

 This app is also the base app for the micro front end.